TinaCollier/TieredBadBankProject/README.md

 For this MITxPro Coding Bootcamp challenge, we were tasked with creating a banking app that allows the user to create an account, deposit and withdraw money, and keep track of the data using the MERN (MongoDB, ExpressJS, React, NodeJS) Stack.

 ## How To Use It
-Visit my [BadBankApp](https://tinacollierbadbank.s3.amazonaws.com/index.html).
+Visit my [TieredBadBankApp](https://tieredbadbankproject.herokuapp.com/).
 Select `Create Account` and create a profile with a username, email, and password.
 If you already have an account, select login and use your previous email and password to access your account.
 Next, you may create another account or make a deposit or withdrawal.
 If you choose to make a deposit or withdrawal, you must input a valid number.
 Each deposit and withdrawal is saved in the transaction data for the current session.
-If you choose to create a new account, the previous user and their transaction data is replaced with the new user.
+If you choose to create a new account, the previous user and their balance is replaced with the new user.
 You can choose to view your transaction for the current session by selecting `All Transactions`.
 If you would like to see all accounts, select All Data.

 ## What I Found Challenging
-The most challenging part was including the News Search page and pagination.
+One thing I found challenging was including the News Search page and pagination.
 I wanted to contain the results within the `Card` and keep the results below 5 items per page.
 Creating the back end was a struggle for me as well.
-It took a lot of trouble shooting, Postman, and help from a friend to set up my APIs, but it now it works great!
+It took a lot of trouble-shooting, Postman, and help from a friend to set up my APIs.
+By far the most challenging part was connecting my MongoDB database to my deployed Heroku app.
+It took me several days and many Google searches to figure out that I needed to `await` each and every step of making API calls to my database.

 ## Extras
-I added a Calculator Page and a current News Page.
-This went beyond the parameters of the assignment, but I enjoyed the challenge of incorporating them into my project.
-I also included a News API that returns current financial news across the globe.
+I added a Calculator Page and a current Financial News Page.
+I also included a table of transactions for each current session.
+In the future, I plan on saving the transaction history to the database so users can keep track of all deposits and withdrawals.

 ## MIT License
 Please see attached License

-## To Run the Build
-To start the server: `node server/index.js`.
-To start React: `npm start`
-Connect to MongoDB Client

 ![BadBank Image](public/src/pages/images/badbank.png)